 - Eminent Domain: SB 421/ HB 991 establishes some basic transparency and fairness provisions (a public meeting, notification of certain easement terms, and penalties for lowball offers) when private entities like pipeline companies use the power of eminent domain to take individuals’ land.
 An amended, but still good, version of SB 421 has been approved by the Senate.

 - Hemp: Now that the federal ban is gone, we still need state legislation to actually allow farmers to grow this versatile, valuable crop in Texas.
-HB 1325 was approved by the House Agriculture Committee and now goes to Calendars.
+HB 1325 was unanimously approved by the House and has had a hearing in the Senate Agriculture Committee.

-- Preventing local governments from regulating children’s lemonade stands: HB 234 was almost unanimously approved by the House and has been sent to the Intergovernmental Relations Committee in the Senate.
+- Preventing local governments from regulating children’s lemonade stands: HB 234 was almost unanimously approved by the House and has had a hearing before the Intergovernmental Relations Committee in the Senate.

-- Allowing individuals to process and sell up to 500 rabbits/year without regulation: HB 410 was unanimously approved by the House and is now headed to the Senate.
+- Allowing individuals to process and sell up to 500 rabbits/year without regulation: HB 410 was unanimously approved by the House and is awaiting a hearing before the Senate Health & Human Services Committee.

 - SB 1993 and HB 3557: These terrible bills build on last session’s ridiculous expansion of the term “critical infrastructure.”
 Last session, the factory farm and oil & gas industries managed to get every single feedlot, oil well, and oil pipeline designated as “critical infrastructure” and thus protect them from public scrutiny by drones (even for academic research).
 Now, SB 1993/ HB 3557 would to make it a felony to interfere or impede with critical infrastructure in any way, including during its constructions.
 Peaceful protest against a pipeline where you somehow “interfere” with its construction?
 Or do something to “interfere” with a feedlot’s operation?
 Go to jail.
 And if there’s an organization involved — including a nonprofit group – the organization could face a $1 million fine.